DH Credentials for Graduate Students

 BENEFITS

 This certificate has been designed to enhance the research profile of participating students and to give them the skills needed to effectively participate in contemporary disciplinary and interdisciplinary scholarly debates.
-Furthermore, participation in the Graduate Certificate in Digital Humanities will help students develop valuable skills that may be utilized in a variety of professional setting both in and out of academia.
+Furthermore, participation in the Graduate Certificate in Digital Humanities will help students develop valuable skills that may be utilized in a variety of professional settings both in and out of academia.

 REQUIREMENTS

-The Graduate Certificate in Digital Humanities requires students to complete three courses, attend multiple extracurricular training opportunities and participate in the DH community at Penn.
+The Graduate Certificate in Digital Humanities requires students to complete three courses, attend multiple extracurricular training opportunities, and participate in the DH community at Penn.

 Course Work: